AnushaKarunakaran/Standard_Continuing_Studies/README.md

 # Standard_Continuing_Studies
-The repository contains courses that
+The repository contains courses that were undertaken in Stanford Continuing Studies.